MoghalataTECH/google-rdp-scam-explained/README.md

+This repository teaches you how *fake “Free Google RDP” Bash scripts* work and why they are risky for beginners.

 # Free Google RDP – Myth & Risk Demonstration (Educational)

 ⚠️ **EDUCATIONAL PURPOSE ONLY – NO REAL RDP IS CREATED**